stream-pi/essential-actions/twitch/README.md

 ## Running locally

-Copy the `Java-Twirk` from the `Dependencies` directory and the `twitch-xxx-action` jar files from the `PreBuiltPlugins` directory to your Stream-Pi server plugins' directory.
+Copy the `twitch-api-java` from the `Dependencies` directory and the `twitch-xxx-action` jar files from the `PreBuiltPlugins` directory to your Stream-Pi server plugins' directory.